SarawakPenan Tribe Adventure

 The importance of preserving and learning from the indigenous people across the globe has never been stronger.
 The Penan people of the Sarawak region of Borneo face a continued struggle against deforestation and the loss of their native culture.
 In this trip we are hosted by the Penan people on their own terms in a partnership designed to support their communities through sustainable tourism and education in the issues that jeopardize their survival.

-The Penan Tribe Adventure will allow you to see how the local people run a seed collecting and tree planting programme and, depending on the time of year, you can get your hands dirty collecting seeds, planting saplings and working at the nurseries deep in the forest, while staying in the Penan villages and seeing how this amazing tribe lives.
+The Penan Tribe Adventure will allow you to see how the local people run a seed collecting and tree planting programme and, depending on the time of year, you can see the people collecting seeds, planting saplings and working at the nurseries, while staying in the Penan villages and seeing how this amazing tribe lives.

 The trip also includes a visit to Lambir Hills National Park near Miri before we fly in to the Sarawak jungle and a wetlands river safari to search for the endemic proboscis monkey and the rare irrawady dolphin and visit to an Orangutan rehabilitation centre towards the end of the trip.